1. Conversational Voice AI in 2026

 Turn detection means determining when the user is finished talking and expects the LLM to respond.

-In the academic literature, various aspects of this problem are referred to as phrase detection, speech segmentation, and endpointing.
+In the academic literature, various aspects of turn detection are referred to as phrase detection, speech segmentation, and endpointing.
 (The fact that there is academic literature about this is a clue that it's a non-trivial problem.)

 Voice AI agent pipelines identify pauses using a small, specialized voice activity detection model.
 A VAD model has been trained to classify audio segments as speech or non-speech.
 (This is much more robust than trying to identify pauses based only on volume level.)